edX Online

 Even if you opt for an online program, you'll likely be required to coordinate with a local school to gain hands-on experience in the classroom.

-Bachelor's in education curriculum
+Bachelor's in education core curriculum

 The curriculum of your program can vary based on which specialty you choose.
 For example, a student attending an elementary education program will have a slightly different course load than someone enrolled in a special education program.